JAlcocerT/JAlcocerT/content/blog/ai-comercial-chatpdf.md

     alt: "ChatPDF" # alt text
     caption: "SelfHosting A RAG App to chat with PDFs." # display caption under cover
 tags: ["Docker","Gen-AI","Python","Dev","Self-Hosting"]
-description: 'How to create a Streamlit App to chat with your docs by using OpenAI API + FAISS Vector Store.'
+description: 'How to create a Streamlit Web App to chat with your docs by using OpenAI API + FAISS Vector Store.'
 url: 'how-to-chat-with-pdfs'
 ---